Humpy-JBRM/http-attenuator/README.md

     - recording / saving requests and responses

-(@JamesThatcher: some of this might remind you of 'parrot')

 ## MVP
     - [tick] forward proxy mode
       Needs integration with saving req/resp (a la BURP)